 As part of setting up your CI/CD pipeline, you probably implemented monitoring for your production environment to alert you to signs of trouble as early as possible.

-Just like the software you’re releasing, your CI/CD pipeline will also benefit from a feedback loop.
+Just like the product you’re releasing, your build process will also benefit from a feedback loop.

 By analyzing the metrics collected by your CI/CD tool you can identify potential issues and areas for improvement.

-Building an effective CI/CD pipeline is as much about team and organizational culture as it is about the processes and tools that you use.
+Building an effective CI/CD workflow is as much about team and organizational culture as it is about the processes and tools that you use.

 Continuous integration, delivery and deployment are DevOps practices.
-They rely on breaking down the traditional silos between developers, testers and operations, and encouraging collaboration between disciplines.
+They rely on breaking down the traditional silos between developers, QA engineers and operations, and encouraging collaboration between disciplines.

-Breaking down silos gives teams more visibility of the end-to-end process and the opportunity to collaborate and benefit from different areas of expertise.
+Breaking down silos gives teams more visibility of the end-to-end workflow and the opportunity to collaborate and benefit from different areas of expertise.
 Maintaining the pipeline should never be the job of a single person.
+Implementing a CI/CD platform might also help with improving your operational practices.

 By creating a sense of shared responsibility for delivering your software you can empower everyone on the team to contribute – whether that’s jumping in to fix the build, taking the time to containerize environments or automating a manual task that doesn’t get done as often as it should.